kriselers/dotfiles/README.md

 git config --global user.email "$GIT_AUTHOR_EMAIL"
 ```

-You could also use `~/.extra` to override settings, functions and aliases from
+You could also use `.extra` to override settings, functions and aliases from my
-my dotfiles repository.
+dotfiles repository.
 It's probably better to fork this repository instead,
 though.

 ## Using the sync script

 The `sync.py` script is designed to streamline the management of these dotfiles
-by creating symbolic links from the files within the `dots/` directory to your
+by creating symbolic links from the files within the `dots/` directory to the
 home directory.
 This makes it very easy to keep things up to date by just
 pulling from `main`.